Dionysus: Born of a Virgin on December 25th, Killed and Resurrected after Three Days

 number three, approaching Joseph, the divine child and Mary.

-The miracles of Dionysus are legendary, as is his role as the god of wine, echoed
+The miracles of Dionysus are legendary, as is his role as the god of wine, echoed in the later

-Concerning this miracle, biblical scholar Dr. A.J.
+miracle, biblical scholar Dr. A.J.
 Mattill remarks:

 This story is really the Christian counterpart to the pagan legends of Dionysus, the Greek god